 This course provides an in-depth review of current theory in cognitive assessment and advanced interpretation of major cognitive assessment instruments.
 Cross battery assessment theory and practice will be an area of focus.
 This is a Psy.D. core curriculum course.
-Prerequisites & Notes: ED 538 Credits: 3
+Prerequisites & Notes ED 538 Offered: every other fall.
+Credits: 3